remove-old-business-directory-listings-steps

 When submitting your removal request, include all relevant information to verify you’re the legitimate business owner:

-According to FTC Guidance on Online Reviews, businesses have the right to manage their online presence, including removing outdated information that might mislead consumers.
+According to FTC Business Guidance, businesses have the right to manage their online presence, including removing outdated information that might mislead consumers.
 Mentioning this in your communication can help emphasize the legitimacy of your request.

 If you don’t receive a response within a week, follow up.
 Directory administrators often handle numerous requests, and persistent, professional follow-up increases your chances of resolution.
 Keep your communication courteous but firm—remember that the directory has no obligation to maintain inaccurate information about your business.